Notifications API

 Sign up at vesselapi.com/pricing and grab your Bearer token from the dashboard.

-POST to /notifications with the vessels to watch, event types, and your webhook URL.
+POST to /notifications with the vessels to watch, or to /notifications/advanced with a polygon (Pro).

 Receive events